Performance and Scalability Best Practices

 network.load_network("large_network.csv", input_type="multiedgelist")

-# Sample 1000 random nodes
+# Sample up to 1000 random nodes

 all_nodes = list(network.get_nodes())